jbusecke/busecke_abernathey_2019_sciadv/README.md

-# busecke_abernathey_2018
+# busecke_abernathey_2019

 [![DOI](https://zenodo.org/badge/155008528.svg)](https://zenodo.org/badge/latestdoi/155008528)

-This repository contains the analysis code used in Busecke and Abernathey 2018, Science Advances.
+This repository contains the analysis code used in [Busecke and Abernathey 2019, Science Advances](http://advances.sciencemag.org/content/5/1/eaav5014).

 The data used in this paper can be found [here](https://figshare.com/articles/Global_Ocean_Surface_Diffusivities_derived_from_Altimetry/4928693)